sifangzou/sifang_zou.github.io/content/authors/Hang Zou/_index.md

 <font size=6>:mortar_board:</font>I earned my Bachelor of Engineering in Automation from Minzu University of China in 2018, and a Master of Science in Information Technology from Macau University of Science and Technology in 2020.
 My primary areas include Generative Models, Implicit Neural Representations, Event-based Vision, and other fields within computer vision.

 <font size=6>:seedling:</font>Since 2023, I have been dedicated to standardization efforts.
 I am currently focusing on Study Group 21 of the ITU-T and serving as the representative for the event-based vision systems (EVS) topic, collaborating with the ISO/IEC JPEG committee.

-<u>ITU-T Q7/21 and ISO/IEC JTC 1/SC 29/WG 1 (JPEG) are proposed to establish a joint Ad Hoc Group (AHG) with the mandate to establish a joint project on event-based vision standardization.
-As agreed on Jan 2025, I was appointed as the Co-Chair of this joint AHG.<u>
+ITU-T Q7/21 and ISO/IEC JTC 1/SC 29/WG 1 (JPEG) are proposed to establish a joint Ad Hoc Group (AHG) with the mandate to establish a joint project on event-based vision standardization.
+As agreed on Jan 2025, I was appointed as the Co-Chair of this joint AHG.

 <font size=6>:star2:</font>I hold 23 patents, 10 of which have been granted, and contribute as an editor to six ITU standards, three of which have been published.
 Additionally, I am the principal drafter for three industry standards.
 Beyond standardization, I author papers on relevant topics and serve as a reviewer for conferences such as ICPR, ICME, and ACM MM.